Spinal Cord Stimulator Placement

 What you need to know about your SCS:

 - Your healthcare provider will give you an identification card with information about your device.
 Keep this with you at all times.
-Show the card to all your healthcare providers and tell them you have an implanted SCS.
-Some tests and procedures may damage the SNS.
+Show the card to all your healthcare providers.
+Tell them you have an implanted SCS.
+Some tests and procedures may damage the SCS.

 - Turn off the SCS before you walk through a security system, including in stores.
-The SCS can set off security systems.
-Metal detectors and security systems can also increase the stimulation from the SCS.
+The SCS can set off some security systems.
+Metal detectors and security systems can also increase or decrease the stimulation from the SCS.
 Show your identification card and ask to get through security points without going through security systems.

 - Turn off the SCS before you drive or operate machinery or power tools.
 Microwave ovens are safe to use.

 - The device can damage or erase credit cards and computer disks.
-Keep them at least 2 inches away from your SNS.
+Keep them at least 2 inches away from your SCS.

-- Ask your healthcare provider for instructions on bathing and swimming once your wound has healed.
+- Ask your healthcare provider for instructions on bathing and swimming when your surgery area has healed.

 - Ask your healthcare provider before you scuba dive or enter a hyperbaric chamber.
 These activities can cause the leads to move and increase pain.

-Ask your healthcare provider or surgeon how to care for your surgery wound.
-Look for signs of infection each day, such as swelling, redness, pain, or pus.
-You will need to know how to clean the wound and when to change your bandages.
-Ask if you need to keep the wound covered when you bathe.
+Check the area for signs of infection each day, such as swelling, redness, pain, or pus.
+You will be shown how to clean the area and when to change your bandages.
+Ask if you need to keep the area covered when you bathe.

 Ice helps decrease swelling and pain.
 Ice may also help prevent tissue damage.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel and place it on your wound for 15 to 20 minutes every hour or as directed.

 Ask your healthcare provider or surgeon about exercises you can do safely while you have the SCS.
 Light exercise can help you get stronger and may help decrease pain.